Targeted Review Solutions

 Your student should solve for x to find the sum of y and z.

-1. This is the value of 2x.
+1. This option is the value of 2x.

-2. This is the value of x.
+2. This option is the value of x.

 B

-1. Determine the expression that when set equal to
+1. Determine the expression that when set equal to (ax)3(by)3 would form a polynomial identity.

 1. axbyax2abxyby2